Singapore Grand Prix Date: 20th September 2020

 For the Singapore F1 Grand Prix night race, Resolute Travel provides you with a great opportunity to experience the Singapore Grand Prix, as well as the sights, sounds and people of Singapore, at affordable package prices.
 We can offer you an accommodation choice, between a 3.5*, 4* or track-side 5 star hotel in Singapore both offering excellent locations.
 Our 3.5 star hotel is a 15 minute walk from the circuit, 4 star hotel is a short 8 minute stroll and the 5* is fantastically located track-side a mere 20 meters from the Singapore circuit.
 The hotels are centrally, surrounded by numerous upmarket shopping centres, superb restaurants, cafes, bars and clubs.

-- Economy class return flights departing SA on the 18th September (arriving 19th) and returning on the 23rd September
+- Economy class return flights departing SA on the 16th September (arriving 17th) and returning on the 21st September (back in SA on the 22nd)

 - Airport Taxes